achieve-lab/assertion_data_for_LLM/README-updated.md

   -f FILE_LOC, --files FILE_LOC  : Location containing source Verilog files -F LFILE, --file_list LFILE  :  A file containing name of verilog files with absolute path, one file in every line.

-You can find more about GoldMine here.
+You can find more about GoldMine in its official papers here.

 ### HARM